JudeTulel/BlockFridge/README.md

 **For the Ecosystem**:
 - **Reduced Disputes**: Dispute resolution is streamlined via blockchain records.
-- **Legal Compliance**: Addresses gaps identified by the UK Law Commission by decentralizing fund custody.
+- **Legal Compliance**: Addresses gaps in consumer protection by decentralizing fund custody.

 ---